Alexander

 After completing his campaign in the Indian subcontinent, Alexander led his army back westward, traversing the treacherous Gedrosian Desert.
 The crossing was marked by harsh conditions, crippling heat, and severe shortages of food and water, resulting in substantial losses among his troops.
 Despite these hardships, Alexander’s overarching goal remained the continued stabilization of his empire, which he had expanded dramatically through conquest.
 His resolve to return to Persia stemmed in part from the need to restore control over restive satraps and governors who had begun to abuse their positions during his extended absence.

 Meanwhile, Alexander took steps to address both corruption and inefficiency among his provincial administrators.
 Returning satraps and military officials faced stringent reviews of their governance.
-Some were removed from power or severely punished for mismanagement and exploitation of the local populations.
-By stabilizing the governmental structure in Persia, Alexander hoped to ensure that resources and tribute continued to flow to the royal treasury, key to maintaining his huge standing army and ambitious building projects.
+Some were removed from power or severely punished for mismanagement and the exploitation of local populations.
+By stabilizing the governmental structure in Persia, Alexander hoped to ensure that resources and tribute continued to flow to the royal treasury—key to maintaining his huge standing army and ambitious building projects.

 Despite considerable administrative demands, Alexander did not remain static in one place.
 He journeyed extensively through the provinces, dispensing justice, inspecting garrisons, and establishing new settlements when needed.
 Everywhere he went, he reinforced his image as a ruler who combined Greek and Persian ideals: a formidable conqueror, a patron of cultural fusion, and an absolute monarch committed to sustaining order.

-During this period, Hephaestion, Alexander’s closest friend, was promoted to chiliarch, an office that placed him second only to Alexander in the command structure.
+During this period, Hephaestion, Alexander’s closest friend, was promoted to chiliarch—an office that placed him second only to Alexander in the command structure.
 Hephaestion played a critical role in maintaining the loyalty of the troops, managing administrative affairs, and acting as a trusted advisor in matters of state.
-He enjoyed considerable influence in court circles, further symbolizing the unity of old Macedonian allegiances with the evolving Persian-influenced royal court.
+He enjoyed considerable influence in court circles, further symbolizing the unity of old Macedonian allegiances with the evolving, Persian-influenced royal court.

 THE END

 During these final months, Alexander turned his attention to unfinished projects and the future expansion of his domain.
 One of his most concrete plans was a campaign to subdue Arabia, which he believed would complete the encirclement of the Persian Gulf and extend Macedonian influence along strategic trade routes.
-He ordered the construction of a fleet and the recruitment of supplies, shipbuilders, and navigators, reflecting the grand ambition that still drove him despite the personal tragedies he had endured.
+He ordered the construction of a fleet and the recruitment of supplies, shipbuilders, and navigators—reflecting the grand ambition that still drove him despite the personal tragedies he had endured.

-past his bedside.
-He was asked to whom he would leave his empire, and tradition holds that he murmured a cryptic response: “to the strongest.”
+As death approached, Alexander reportedly lost the ability to speak coherently, but remained conscious enough to acknowledge his soldiers by nodding or gesturing in farewell as they filed past his bedside.
+He was asked to whom he would leave his empire, and tradition holds that he murmured a cryptic response: “To the strongest.”

 BIBLIOGRAPHY